TaylanUB/scheme-bytestructures/README.md

 Note that C's type system is static, whereas ours is fully dynamic, and even the abstract descriptor type objects are first-class objects, and not set in stone like in C (array, struct, union, pointer).
+However, a static (macro-based) API is offered on top of the dynamic (procedural) one, for when you need maximum performance.
+The macro-based API has several limitations over the procedural one, since macros have the inherent limitation of not being able to access run-time data.
+The macro API is only available on systems supporting syntax-case.

 Supported platforms